-Third, previous research also argues that similar risk-pooling mechanisms can affect the conditions for raising equity (e.g., Hadlock, Ryngaert, and Thomas, 2001).27 Forty-six percent of the surveyed CFOs believe that operating a division as part of a diversified firm provides better conditions for raising equity compared to a situation in which the divisions were standalones.
+Third, previous research also argues that similar risk-pooling mechanisms can affect the conditions for raising equity (e.g., Hadlock, Ryngaert, and Thomas, 2001).
+34 Forty-six percent of the surveyed CFOs believe that operating a division as part of a diversified firm provides better conditions for raising equity compared to a situation in which the divisions were standalones.
 Interestingly, firms with less access to debt place greater value on this benefit for equity issuers (very or highly important for 51.9% of firms with a low rating and 20.0% of firms with a high debt rating).
 Fourth, 40% of the CFOs find the effect that diversified firms have "less need to hold (precautionary) cash" very or highly important for their firm.
 This cash-holding argument is consistent with precautionary savings arguments and has recently gained attention in the context of corporate liquidity and diversification.
 Duchin (2010) finds that diversified firms carry significantly less cash than their standalone peers because of their ability to smooth investment opportunities and cash flows.
 Although statistically insignificant, unrelated diversified firms (44.4%) find this effect more important than related diversified firms (36.1%).
-Fifth and perhaps somewhat surprisingly, CFOs rate the relative importance of diversified firms' "ability to avoid external financing" relatively low, on average.
-The argument, which relates to the reliability of capital supply in internal capital markets (Liebeskind, 2000; Henderson 1970) and the propensity to raise external financing, is more important for firms that find "less need to hold (precautionary) cash" an important benefit (40.5% vs. 18.9%, untabulated), consistent with Duchin's (2010) argument that internal capital markets insulate firms from the rationing and costs of external capital markets.
-Finally, tax benefits of investors, as suggested by Bhide (1990), do not appear to be a significant benefit of operating multiple lines of business.
+Fifth and perhaps somewhat surprisingly,

-27 The mechanism in Hadlock, Ryngaert, and Thomas (2001) is somewhat subtler than the coinsurance argument in Lewellen (1971) and others.
+34 The mechanism in Hadlock, Ryngaert, and Thomas (2001) is somewhat subtler than the coinsurance argument in Lewellen (1971) and others.
 In their theoretical model, pooling risks of imperfectly correlated divisions helps reduce adverse selection cost when issuing equity, resulting in a less negative market reaction to an equity issue.